Snehasis5/ReAct/README.md

   but no resource limits (memory/CPU) or network isolation beyond the container's own egress rules: fine for this assignment's scope, not fine for untrusted input in production.
+*Note on scope and capability: The logs and transcripts were generated from small open-weight models, which have far lower instruction-following capabilities than frontier models (e.g., Claude Sonnet or GPT-5 Nano).
+The current evaluation is limited by available resources and inference costs.*